tticoin/LSTM-ER/README.md

 YAML files for ACE2004 are not included.
 Please modify yaml/parameter-ace2005.yaml.

-Scores may not be consistent with those in the original paper due to the differences in the environments.
+Scores may not be consistent with those of our paper in different environments.

 Please cite our ACL paper when using this software.